jonatas/timescaledb/docs/chat_gpt_tutorial.md

 end
 ```

+## Execute queries in the database

+As the API responses can bring queries and the SQLExtractor can detect them, now
+it's time to have a method to be executing the SQL queries and returning error
+messages in case it fails, so the API can recursively try to fix the issue.

-The method try to execute the query and return high level error messages in case
+The following method try to execute the query and return high level error messages in case
 the execution fails:

 ```ruby